khazanJM/arbaro-csharp/_posts/2014-05-17-Update-of-the-day.md

 * The subsegments are now generated with the skeleton.
 * A few enhancements here and there.

 The next step is to generate a proper mesh and display it.
+I should be able to get that done in the coming days.

 #### A screen-shot